Janus Fortress: Folkestone

 Artist Audio Interview

-Janus Fortress: Folkestone is co-commissioned by Creative Folkestone Triennial and England’s Creative Coast, a landmark partnership project connecting the landscape and arts organisations across the South East coast.
+Janus Fortress: Folkestone was co-commissioned by Creative Folkestone Triennial and England’s Creative Coast, a landmark partnership project connecting the landscape and arts organisations across the South East coast.